Southland – Guide for Backpackers

 New Zealand’s southern-most city, Invercargill has a strong Scottish heritage.
 This explains why the Southland accent is slightly different from the common New Zealand accent, as many Southlanders roll their ‘R’s.

 The city centre attracts locals and tourists alike for its excellent shopping and places to eat.
 Grab a bargain at one of the “op shops” (second-hand stores).
 You can also see tuatara, a.k.a. the living dinosaur, at Southland Museum and Art Gallery in Queens Park.
+[Update: the Southland Museum is permanently closed].
 The park is also worth checking out for its bird aviary and animal enclosures.

 To explore the city, follow the heritage trail to find artwork and sculptures.
 There’s also a quick walk in Anderson Park to see some of the native bush that will have once filled the Southland plains.
 Finally, take a long walk on Oreti Beach, just so you can have the credentials for a cliche dating ad!